GreyFrenchKnight/scoring-bank-p7/README.md

-# your-custom-app-name
+# scoring-bank-p7
-#### What this is - A demonstration/tutorial on deploying a python Machine Learning model to Heroku via Flask
+#### What this is - A demonstration/tutorial on deploying a python Machine Learning model to Heroku
 ![ml_life_cycle](https://github.com/incubated-geek-cc/mental-healthcare-predictors/blob/main/ml_life_cycle.png)
 #### Full article can be found at: [Towards Data Science](https://towardsdatascience.com/deploy-your-python-machine-learning-models-on-heroku-in-3-steps-dc5b6aca73d9)
 #### Web application deployed at: https://your-custom-app-name.herokuapp.com/